Skip Sub Menu

 Des Moines, IA 50319

 As part of the Iowa Bar Exam Application, an Affidavit of the Dean must be filed with the Office of Professional Regulation.
-For students who indicate on their graduation application their intent to sit for the Iowa bar immediately following their graduation, the Dean's Office will automatically prepare the Affidavit of the Dean and submit the same to the Office of Professional Regulation, provided the student has completed the Authorization for Release of Information form and submitted the release to Krista Magill in the Dean's Office.
-To access the form, download the Authorization for Release of Information.
+Students who indicate on their Bar Plans and Authorization for Release of Information form their intent to sit for the Iowa bar immediately following graduation, the Dean's Office will automatically prepare the Affidavit of the Dean and submit the same to the Office of Professional Regulation.

-Any student who plans to sit for a bar examination outside the state of Iowa must contact Krista Magill in the Dean's Office to request completion of specific bar certification forms and provide the appropriate forms.
+Students who plan to sit for a bar examination outside the state of Iowa or at a date other than the testing date immediately following graduation, must contact Krista Magill in the Dean's Office to make arrangements for their specific bar certification.

 Iowa Bar Examination Application Deadlines